Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

 }
 ```

-⌛ We are simply doing a put action to Dynamo to insert the mutation into the table.
+⌛ We are simply doing a put action to DynamoDB to insert the mutation into the table.

 ⌛ Then we are returning the Booking object back to the API.